JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 the css rules use the <a href="https://www.w3schools.com/css/css_inline-block.asp">in-line block</a> propiety. </BR>
 So I tried playing with the propieties a little bit by </BR>
 changing some of them, which </BR> i thought were more relevant, to see what happened.</BR>
-<a href="https://www.w3schools.com/csSref/playdemo.php?filename=playcss_display&preval=list-item">Here</a> you try a demo to better understand how the "display" attribute works.</BR>
+<a href="https://www.w3schools.com/csSref/playdemo.php?filename=playcss_display&preval=list-item">Here</a> you can try a demo to better understand how the "display" attribute works.</BR>
 The display propiety has so many atrributes available, I have tried most of them:

 </BR>